 How To Choose A Backsplash For Busy Granite

 It can help to start by taking a closer look at your granite.
-Do you notice anything that stands out such as a dominant color or prevailing pattern?
+Do you notice anything that stands out, such as a dominant color or prevailing pattern?

 You can use your backsplash to help bring out some of these details.
 Even further, you could make a bold choice and go for granite all around and match your granite countertops to granite backsplashes.

 You could try out glass tiles as a backsplash for a more neutral and modern look.
-These can even have a transparent look which offers a lot of neutrality to balance out a busy granite countertop.
+These can even have a transparent look which offers a lot of neutrality to balance out a busy granite counter.

 Even if you stay rather neutral with your backsplash shades, you can shake things up to help your backsplash remain memorable.
 For one, you could play around with the positioning and size of the tiles.